 To sum it up, site structure is how a website is organised.
 As a business, you want a website that can be easily navigated by users.
 However, your site also needs to be crawlable (searchable) by search engines.
 Your site structure should appease both users and search engines for the best results.
 Many times, business owners only consider how users interact with their site.
 In turn, this is why some websites struggle to appear in online searches.

-When a search engine visits a webpage, they look at the organisation for relevance to a search.
-To organise your pages, you want to make use of heading tags (H1, H2, H3, etc.) throughout the page.
+When a search engine visits a web page, they look at the organisation for relevance to a search.
+To organise your pages, you want to make use of heading tags (H1, H2, H3, etc.) throughout the page to improve internal SEO.
 This organisation tactic allows search engines to easily understand the content on your page instead of sifting through all the information.

 This same organisation structure needs to be practised across all pages.
 Think of your site structure as a web.
 Each strand on the web leads to another strand.
 If a strand is missing, you can’t access that part of the web.
 The same goes for your site.
-Your pages need to connect to each other with a logical map and structure.
+Your pages need to connect to each other with a logical map and structure to improve internal SEO.
 You don’t want to have pages on your website that users can’t access.
 Not only is this information not accessible, but search engines can’t crawl and rank these pages either.

 With your site structure, you also need to consider grouping your pages by topic and not by keyword.
 Search engines have come a long way since they began analysing content.
 Grouping by topic vs. keyword allows you to create natural sections on your site which can help users and search engines find the info they need.
 Keep in mind that keyword research is still an important part of your content strategy.
 To learn more, check out our blog What You Should Know About Keyword Research.